This course equips those who wish to pursue a career within business and management in the sports industry, with relevant knowledge and skills.

 The course is taught one day a week in semesters 1 and 2 with a “block” module being taught in semester 3 of each year.
-There is also a residential at the start of the course which takes place over 2 days.
+There is also a residential at the beginning of the course which takes place over two days.

 The modules on the course will provide students with a thorough grounding in general business and management principles as well as the specifics relating to the area of sports management.
 Students begin the course by studying towards the Postgraduate Diploma.
 On successful completion of this they progress onto the full Master's qualification.

 Here is a guide to the subjects studied on this course.

 Courses are continually reviewed to take advantage of new teaching approaches and developments in research, industry and the professions.
 Please be aware that modules may change for your year of entry.
 The exact modules available and their order may vary depending on course updates, staff availability, timetabling and student demand.
 Please contact the course team for the most up to date module list.

 This module enables students to develop an understanding of business from an entrepreneur's perspective.
 Students will develop an awareness of the role of the entrepreneur in the new venture creation process and the capabilities to recognise, plan, set up and run new venture opportunities.
 Students will understand, and experience, the consequences of decision making in all aspects of a small business (such as sales and marketing, finance and operations) by creating, and actively trading with, their own business start-up.

 The aim of the module is to provide participants with an introduction to the financial issues and techniques involved in managerial decision-making and control.
 Financial decisions and their implications are required to be considered by all organisations.
 The accounting function cannot be viewed in isolation from the other key functional areas of management and it is important therefore, that managers understand the integrative nature of financial decision making both at an operational and strategic level.